Notice of 2014 Tax Year Proposed Property Tax rate for the City of Hubbard

-1. CITY OF HUBBARD ADOPTED A TAX RATE THAT WILL RAISE MORE TAXES FOR MAINTENANCE AND OPERATIONS THAN LAST YEAR'S TAX RATE
+1. CITY OF HUBBARD IS PROPOSING TO ADOPT A TAX RATE THAT WILL RAISE MORE TAXES FOR MAINTENANCE AND OPERATIONS THAN LAST YEAR'S TAX RATE;

 This is the effective tax rate from last year.